zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Changed**:

-- Optimized the frequency of the notifications in the status bar.
 - Updated the @zowe/cli version to 6.33.3 to fix the SSH2 audit failure.
 - Updated the Jobs Issue Stop and Issue Modify commands so that they can be consumed by Extenders with the `issueMvsCommand` API.
 - Updated the error message pop-up with the Remove and Cancel buttons.
 Now the Data Set, USS, and Jobs trees have the VS Code standard confirmation message design.